Quviq/CIPs/CIP-plutus-modules/README.md

 the same way as the script arguments.
 The script can then refer to its own value using `Self`.

+#### Variation: Explicit lambdas

+This variation is a less-restrictive version of 'value scripts'.
+As in the former case, we restrict scripts syntactically to explicit λ-expressions binding the script arguments, but we do not restrict the script body proper to be a syntactic value.
+As in the former case, the λs need not be present in the `Script` representation, because their number is known from the number of script arguments, and the bound variables are deBruijn indices.

+In this variation, script bodies cannot be converted to `CekValue`s using `cekValue`; we actually have to run the CEK machine to evaluate them.
+This requires extending the API of the CEK machine, to support evaluating a UPLC term *in a given environment*, and returning a `CekValue`, rather than a discharged `NTerm`, because discharging a `CekValue` loses sharing.
+Losing sharing is unacceptable becayse it introduces a potentially exponential space cost for acyclic structures, and leads to non-termination in the case of cyclic structures (created by 'Module-level recursion').

+The implementation of the CEK machine currently always discharges values before returning them; the core loop of the machine will need to be modified to change this.

+Since script bodies must be evaluated by running the CEK machine, then it is possible to exceed the execution unit budget at any point during the script evaluation.
+The budget must be checked during these evaluations, and the budget for evaluating each script will depend on the actual costs of evaluating all the previous ones.

+To avoid circular dependencies, the scripts must be topologically sorted before evaluation, so that no earlier script depends on a later one.
+Topological sorting is linear time in the total number of scripts and script arguments.

+It is still possible to write a recursive definition of the `scriptValues`, so that each script can depend on the *same* map, but care is needed to avoid circular dependencies for the reasons explained above.

 #### A Note on Tuples

 The following variations make heavy use of tuples which in practice